 Avoiding Fatty Liver Disease:

-Non-alcoholic fatty liver disease (NAFLD) occurs by an increased fat accumulation in the liver.
-Estimates show that almost half of adults in the US have fatty liver.
+Non-alcoholic fatty liver disease (NAFLD) occurs by increased fat accumulation in the liver.
+Estimates show that almost half of adults in the US have fatty liver disease.
 With the link between liver function and Alzheimer’s, it would make sense that NAFLD would be associated with AD.
 Indeed, research shows that NAFLD has an association with decreased cognitive performance (for everyone) and with Alzheimer’s disease.[ref][ref][ref]

 For more information on NAFLD and lifehacks for reversing it, please read: Fatty Liver: Genetic variants that increase the risk of NAFLD